DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-12-26-2019-12- 25dental-seo-attract-more-patients.md

 ---
 post_title: 'Dental SEO: Attract More Patients Online'
-date: 2019-12-26 23:00:00 +0000
+date: '2019-12-26 23:00:00 +0000'
 post_author: Keisha Dunstan
 tags:
   - SEO
-post_intro: "At its core, search engine optimization (SEO) is about increasing your website’s visibility in the organic search results of major search engines. \n\nIn this blog, you’ll get an overview of SEO for dentistry and why you need it for your practice, as well as a few basic SEO tips to help you get started."
-post_image: "/uploads/iStock-961769234.jpg"
+post_intro: >-
-post_highlight: At its core, search engine optimization (SEO) is about increasing your website’s visibility in the organic search results of major search engines.
+  At its core, search engine optimization (SEO) is about increasing your website’s visibility in the organic search results of major search engines.

   In this blog, you’ll get an overview of SEO for dentistry and why you need it for your practice, as well as a few basic SEO tips to help you get started.
+post_image: /uploads/iStock-961769234.jpg
+post_highlight: >-
+  At its core, search engine optimization (SEO) is about increasing your website’s visibility in the organic search results of major search engines.
+  In this blog, you’ll get an overview of SEO for dentistry and why you need it for your practice, as well as a few basic SEO tips to help you get started.
 post_type:
   - blog
 product:
   - search amplifier
+_template: post_template
 ---

 Dentists are quickly learning [the importance of marketing their practices online.](https://doctorlogic.com/case-studies/emigh-dental)

 More and more dentists are taking a serious look at their websites and are making decisions to redesign their sites to keep in contact with patients and attract new ones.
 Some of them are even adopting [content marketing strategies](https://doctorlogic.com/growth-accelerators/healthcare-content-marketing "Dentist Blogs") to get more shares on social media.
 However, these creative marketing efforts will go unnoticed if they are not optimized for search engines.